 Originally intended to coincide with World Water Day back in March, the release of the Ardbeg Shortie – named after the distillery’s Jack Russell mascot – was delayed due to the coronavirus pandemic but finally arrived in the UK in August.
 Created using the same peated malt that goes into every bottle of the Ardbeg Ten Year old, the beer is a Smoky Porter that weighs in at 6.2%.
 A pack of four cost £14, though for some reason the Ardbeg website wouldn’t allow you to buy anything more or less than two boxes.

 Smell: Slightly yeasty foam before notes of coffee, dark chocolate, malt and toffee.
 Also liquorice and caramel.
 I found the smoke barely noticeable thought it is there if you really look for it.

 Taste: Velvety caramel texture with great depth to the toffee notes.
 Evolves to develop a light fizz alongside some malty notes before the smoke comes through with liquorice.

-Value for Money: I’ve seen some complain about the price here, but £3.50 a can seems within the normal range of other craft beers of this nature and when it’s for a good cause I see no reason to grumble.
+Thoughts: I’ve seen some complain about the price here, but £3.50 a can seems within the normal range of other craft beers of this nature and when it’s for a good cause I see no reason to grumble.

-A porter of higher-than-average quality that never quite achieves true greatness.
+It’s a porter of higher-than-average quality but never quite achieves true greatness.
 Its unique selling point is the Ardbeg DNA yet the famous smoke was nowhere near prominent enough for my liking.
 Maybe that balance could help it find a wider audience within the beer scene but it was never likely to get that chance such was the demand among Ardbeg fans.
 A lovely beer that I nevertheless found a little disappointing, maybe due to my own pre-conceived expectations as opposed to the quality of the beer.